 Repeated threats to the survival of bees, and the decade-long decline in monarch butterfly populations have attracted widespread concern.
-The TPC is already working to restore the necessary habitats of these important and beloved insects:
+The TPC is working to restore the necessary habitats of these important and beloved insects:

-Building capacity for native seed production
+Building capacity for a robust, genetically diverse native seed supply

-Distributing native seed
+Distributing native seed for roadsides

 Federal, state and county roadsides make up 60% of all public land in the state of Iowa.
 Every year, Iowa Roadside Management distributes 1100 acres of native, Iowa source seed to qualified Iowa counties, more than any other program nationally.
 These roadside plantings include swamp and butterfly milkweed, plus grasses and dozens of species of nectar plants, feeding wildlife all season long.
 The diverse mixtures help to ensure that the road right-of-way resists erosion, intercepts blowing snow, resists weed invasion and remains functional for many years.

 Expanding the capacity to plant high quality habitat on farms

 The Prairie on Farms program makes prairie practical for farmers, landowners, and their technical advisors.
 We have established ten demonstration plantings across eastern Iowa, ranging from 1.4 to over 9 acres.
 Published case studies, field days and winter meetings support practitioners with practical, research-based and timely answers to their questions.
 The annually updated Seed and Service Providers list provides information on a wide variety of habitat restoration services for landowners.
 The Restoration and Research program shares applied research results on seed mixes and planting techniques via training videos, technical reports, and presentations for beginning and experienced practitioners.

 Improving the Conservation Reserve Program (CRP) for monarchs